michael-spengler/fairness/welcome-present/README.md

 # CultDAO Welcome Present

 ## For Users
+Newcomers to this project might claim their [Welcome Present](https://peer-2-peer.eth.link).

 ## For Developers
 Contributions are welcome.
 To simplify contributions I describe how this project was created.